Daniel Braaten

 Daniel Omoya Braaten (born 25 May 1982) is a Norwegian former professional footballer who played as a winger.
 He has previously played for Skeid, Rosenborg, Bolton Wanderers, Toulouse, Brann and Stabæk.
-He has been capped 52 times for the Norway national team, scoring 4 goals.
+Of Nigerian descent, he was capped 52 times for the Norway national team, scoring 4 goals.

 Club career

 Early career

 Braaten was born in Oslo, Norway.
 He started his career in the Skeid youth academy at the age of six.
 He later won the Norwegian Junior Cup with the team in 1999, aged 17.
 The following year he was promoted to the first team, where he played for four years before joining giants Rosenborg BK in 2004, after 102 caps and 22 goals for Skeid.
 Before signing for Rosenborg, Braaten had attracted interest from various clubs in Norway and abroad, and had a trial with French side RC Lens in late 2003 with Daniel Fredheim Holm.
 Braaten had however trained with Rosenborg as early as autumn 2002, but was still in contract with Skeid, before signing in 2004 for approximately £250,000.

 Braaten had become one of the most profiled players of the Norwegian Premier League, through his colourful, untraditional and artistic playing style.
 He had become known especially for his individual technical skills and physical strength, and as a player who did unexpected things on the field, surprising both opposing players and the audience.
 He was famous not only for his pace, but also for his mastery of the seal dribble, an incredibly difficult trick involving running while bouncing (and controlling) the ball on top of the head.